ec-intl/chartly/docs/source/Plot.rst

 Density Plot
 ~~~~~~~~~~~~

-The density function of a distribution can be created using the `Density` class.
-The `Density` plot requires a 1D array of data to be passed to the plot.
-The following customization options are available for the CDF plot:
+The density function of a distribution can be created using the `density` keyword.
+The density plot requires a 1D array of data to be passed to the plot.
+The following customization options are available for the density plot:

 - `color` (str): The color of the density plot.